We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 However, there are occasions where we may be able to consider your complaint (subject to the relevant size limits), for example where you are a separate business set up by a public body to engage in regular economic activity, or where your complaint derives from your actions as a charitable trustee.

-Parish Council J complained to us that its insurer unfairly rejected its claim in relation to its employment insurance cover.
+Parish Council J complained to us that its insurer unfairly rejected its claim regarding its employment insurance cover.

 We concluded that, as a public body exercising its duties to deliver a public service, the council wasn’t a micro-enterprise or small business.
 And there were no other categories of eligible complainant under our current rules that could apply to it.
 So, we were unable to consider its complaint.